 America’s Presidents Reopens

-America’s Presidents will be closed from Feb.
+America’s Presidents was closed from Feb.
 27 through March 23, 2017, and again from Sept.
 5 through Sept.
-21, 2017 while the the space is refurbished and updated.
+21, 2017 while the space was refurbished and updated.
 From March 24 to Sept.
-4, 2017 there will be a temporary America's Presidents installation on the second floor.
-America's Presidents reopens fully on Sept.
-22, 2017.
+4, 2017 there was a temporary America's Presidents installation on the second floor.
+America's Presidents is now fully reopened.

 “America’s Presidents” lies at the very heart of the museum’s mission to tell the American story through individuals who have shaped the country.
 It showcases multiple images of the past 44 U.S. presidents, starting with Washington and continuing to Barack Obama.
 Six presidents are given expanded attention because of their significant impact on the office: George Washington, Andrew Jackson, Abraham Lincoln, Theodore Roosevelt, Franklin D. Roosevelt and Ronald Reagan.